-Торіс Scientific Practice GSP Reference Justify the need to balance data confidentiality, security and protection and the sharing of data with relevant stakeholders including patients to ensure high quality patient-centred care.
-Listen, influence and lead continuous quality improvement in scientific services Justify the importance of continuous quality improvement using the available evidence base.
-Influence, lead and support staff in the department/organisation to create a culture that recognises the importance of quality 2.3.2 2.3.3 Initialitie, lead and support start in the department/organisation to create a culture that recognises the importance of quality and quality improvement in the delivery of scientific services.
+Topic Scientific Practice GSP Reference Justify the need to balance data confidentiality, security and protection and the sharing of data with relevant stakeholders including patients to ensure high quality patient-centred care.
+4. Listen, influence and lead continuous quality improvement in scientific services Justify the importance of continuous quality improvement using the available evidence base.
+Influence, lead and support staff in the department/organisation to create a culture that recognises the importance of quality and quality improvement in the delivery of scientific services.
 Justify the importance of quality control and quality assessment of all investigations and services influencing and shaping the views of others.
-Create opportunities for staff to receive training in quality management by justifying the impact of training on service delivery and personal development.
-21010 5.
-Appreciate and utilise audit as a tool to evaluate and optimise scientific services Defend scientific and technical audit as a valid tool to improve scientific investigation and service delivery.
+Create opportunities for staff to receive training in quality management by justifying the impact of training on service delivery 2.3.2 2.3.3 and personal development.
+5. Appreciate and utilise audit as a tool to evaluate and optimise scientific services Defend scientific and technical audit as a valid tool to improve scientific investigation and service delivery.
 Identify training needs of self and others and develop training plans to enable audit to proceed.
 Communicate outcomes of scientific and technical audits with peers, managers and other interested parties persuading others to implement and/or adapt recommendations in their area of practice.
 2.2.2 2.3.4 3.1.17 6.
 Establish and influence the culture of health and safety in the workplace Create a culture of health and safety awareness, identification and resolution of issues and modification of systems to enhance health and safety.
 Review and report on health and safety issues sharing good practice with individuals, the team and wider organisation.
 Identify, justify and create opportunities for staff to receive health and safety and first aid training and monitors the learning and impact of the training on the individual and service.
 2.2.6 2.2.7 2.2.8